Skip to main content

 Impact & outcomes

 Research participants reported 3–6 hours per proposal in 2020.
 With Waco3, the same proposal takes minutes.
-But faster creation was never the real goal — the follow-up recommendations turn engagement data into closed deals rather than into a dashboard nobody reads.
+Faster creation was never the real goal, though.
+The follow-up recommendations are what turn engagement data into closed deals instead of a dashboard nobody reads.

 Design decisions & what I learned